Dungeness: Media appearances

 Athlete have a song on the album Vehicles and Animals called "Dungeness" which is about the area.
 Get Cape.
 Wear Cape.
 Fly mentions Dungeness and the lighthouse in his song "Lighthouse Keeper".
 The Kent-based hardcore punk band November Coming Fire released a 2006 album entitled Dungeness, featuring a track called "Powerstation" which included a recording of waves on the beach, and Scottish folk band Trembling Bells named their album Dungeness too.

 In television, the Dungeness landscape, the lighthouse and the power station have been used on digital channel E4 at the beginning and end of advertising breaks.
 It was used as a backdrop for the ITV drama The Poison Tree.
-It featured in an episode of the BBC detective serial The Inspector Lynley Mysteries and in March 2007 was the setting for a major part of an EastEnders special.
-The BBC filmed episodes of Doctor Who in Dungeness during the 1970s.
+The area featured in an episode of the BBC detective serial The Inspector Lynley Mysteries and in March 2007 was the setting for a major part of an EastEnders special.
+Famously in January 1971 the BBC filmed the 4-part Doctor Who serial The Claws of Axos in Dungeness.
+Starring Jon Pertwee as the Third Doctor, the story featured an alien space craft burying itself in the shingle of Dungeness beach.
 The 1981 fantasy film Time Bandits shot its "Time of Legends" sequence on the beach, and Dungeness was used to film a scene in Danny Boyle's Trance.

+The lighthouse and railway station can be seen in the 1951 film The Dark Man.
 Much of the Michael Winterbottom's 1998 film I Want You was set in and around Dungeness: the lead character's home was one of the wooden beach huts.
 The Derek Jarman avant-garde 1990 film The Garden was set and filmed in Dungeness.